Canoe, kayak, stand-up paddleboard, raft, and paddleboat rentals on the Huron River in Ann Arbor.

-Two locations in the Ann Arbor on the Huron River each offering different river trips, boat rentals and programs.
-We have 100's of boats available to rent and do not take reservations.
-Go to the livery that offers the trip and boat that best fits your adventure today.
+Two locations on the Huron River in Ann Arbor each offering different river trips, boat rentals and programs.
+Go to the livery that offers the boating experience that best fits your river adventure today.

-We offer many fun river events and programs such as River Camps for ages 7 to 14 years, River Kids for ages 2 to 7 years, night paddles, boat auctions, Huron River Day Festival, Trick or Treat on the River, kayak and SUP instruction and more.
+We offer many fun river programs such as River Camps for ages 7 to 14 years, River Kids for ages 2 to 7 years, night paddles, Huron River Day, Trick or Treat on the River, kayak and SUP instruction and more.
 Call the Gallup office 734.794.6240.
 Register for a program.

 Can people bathe and swim in water containing PFAS?